 Psoriasis can flare up when certain triggers are present.
 Alcohol may contribute to a flare.

 A person with psoriasis can find that their condition varies.
 Psoriasis tends to flare up in response to certain triggers.

-The National Institute on Alcohol Abuse and Alcoholism note that alcohol can have a "detrimental effect" on psoriasis, especially among males.
+A study published in Alcohol Research: Current Reviews notes that alcohol can have a "detrimental effect" on psoriasis, especially among males.

-While research has not confirmed a link between alcohol and psoriasis, there is evidence that people that consume alcohol have a greater likelihood of having psoriasis than the general population.
+Research has not confirmed a link between alcohol and psoriasis.
+Evidence suggests, however, that people who consume alcohol have a greater chance of having psoriasis than the general population.

 A study of 82,869 women over a period of 14 years showed that women who consume more than 2 to 3 alcoholic beverages in a week are more likely to experience the onset of psoriasis.